Bas 90: Basbataljon 85 – Base battalion

 The defense of the base could also be reinforced with infantry and anti-air units from the Swedish Army.

-Today
+1990s–2010s

 The Bas 90 project slowed down with the end of the cold war, and was halted by the mid 1990s.
 The system was completely scrapped in the 2000s and many of the wartime air bases have been demilitarized and sold to civilian owners.
 About 20 bases had been expanded to Bas 90 standard to varying degrees when the project was halted.

-However, with the international developments during the 2010s, particularly in regards to Russia and its war against Ukraine, there is renewed interest in reclaiming former air bases and their capabilities.
+However, with the international developments during the 2010s, particularly in regards to Russia and its war against Ukraine, there was renewed interest expressed in 2017 for reclaiming former air bases and their capabilities.

 List of Bas 90 air bases

 Initially the Bas 90 project focused on expanding the air bases in northern Sweden, as the air force wanted to increase the base capacity in the region.